mucsci-students/2023sp-420-PyGame/README.md

 - Ability to create your own puzzle by inputting a word with seven unique characters.
 - Word puzzles can be stored and accessed at a later time.
 - Share a puzzle with a friend by generating a sharable key, unique to that puzzle.
+- Display usefull hints generated for each puzzle
 - Choice of playing the game on a CLI or GUI.